False Bay

-False Bay (Afrikaans: Valsbaai) is a body of water in the Atlantic Ocean between the mountainous Cape Peninsula and the Hottentots Holland Mountains in the extreme south-west of South Africa.
+False Bay (Valsbaai) is a body of water in the Atlantic Ocean between the mountainous Cape Peninsula and the Hottentots Holland Mountains in the extreme south-west of South Africa.
 The mouth of the bay faces south and is demarcated by Cape Point to the west and Cape Hangklip to the east.
-The north side of the bay is the low-lying Cape Flats, and the east side is the foot of the Hottentots Holland Mountains to Cape Hangklip which is at nearly the same latitude as Cape Point.
-In plan the bay is approximately square, being roughly the same extent from north to south as east to west, with the southern side open to the ocean.
+The north side of the bay is the low-lying Cape Flats, and the east side is the foot of the Hottentots Holland Mountains to Cape Hangklip, which is at nearly the same latitude as Cape Point.
+The bay is approximately square, with roughly the same length from north to south as from east to west, and the southern side open to the ocean.
 The seabed generally slopes gradually down from north to south, and is mostly fairly flat unconsolidated sediments.
 Much of the bay is off the coast of the City of Cape Town, and it includes part of the Table Mountain National Park Marine Protected Area and the whole of the Helderberg Marine Protected Area.
-The name "False Bay" was applied at least three hundred years ago by sailors returning from the east who confused Cape Point and Cape Hangklip, which are somewhat similar in profile when approached from the southeast.
+The name "False Bay" was applied at least 300 years ago by sailors returning from the east, who confused Cape Point and Cape Hangklip, which are somewhat similar in profile when approached from the southeast.

-False Bay is at the extreme western end of the inshore Agulhas marine ecoregion which extends from Cape Point to the Mbashe river over the continental shelf, in the overlap zone between Cape Agulhas and Cape Point where the warm Agulhas Current and the cooler South Atlantic waters mix.
+False Bay is at the extreme western end of the inshore Agulhas marine ecoregion, which extends from Cape Point to the Mbashe river over the continental shelf, in the overlap zone between Cape Agulhas and Cape Point, where the warm Agulhas Current and the cooler South Atlantic waters mix.
 The continental shelf is at its widest in this ecoregion, extending up to 240 km offshore on the Agulhas Bank, but is considerably narrower off False Bay.
-This ecoregion has the highest number of South African marine endemics, and is a breeding area for many species.
+This ecoregion has the highest number of South African marine endemics and is a breeding area for many species.
 The transition between the Agulhas ecoregion and the cooler Benguela ecoregion is at Cape Point, on the western boundary of False Bay.

 False Bay also contains South Africa's largest naval base at Simon's Town (historically a base for the Royal Navy), and small fishing harbours at Kalk Bay and Gordon's Bay.